Organizing for Sleep

 And most importantly, I sleep better.

-If you've been wanting to try new sleep tricks but resist, hear my voice tonight, urging you to begin.
-Today, Right now.
+If you've been wanting to try new sleep tricks but are resisting, hear my voice and your inner voice urging you to begin.
+Today.
+Maybe right now.

 Good luck on the sleep front!
-And please let me know if there's a tip or trick that helps you sleep...I'm always on the hunt for new and better tricks!
+And please let me know if there's a tip or trick that helps you sleep...I'm always on the hunt for new ideas.

 I hope to try biofeedback soon and would love to know if you've tried this...